beto-rodriguez/SuperXml/README.md

 </Document>
 ```
 #Dot Notation
-Dot notation is usefull when you add clases to compiler Scope, in the next example we added an User class with a string property `name`, a string property `lastName` and a integer property `age`, you can add any type and nest as many classes as necesary.
+Dot notation is useful when you add classes to compiler Scope, in the next example we added an User class with a string property `name`, a string property `lastName` and a integer property `age`, you can add any type and nest as many classes as necessary.
 Input XML
 ```
 <Document>